opoupeney/dfd/source/gsguide/getting-started.rst

 DreamFace Getting Started Guide
 ===============================

-Welcome to the *Getting Started with DreamFace* documentation.
+Welcome to the **Getting Started Guide**.

-Start building your first app right away or get some background into DreamFace concepts and find out whats under the hood by visiting the :ref:`developer-guide-label`, a hands on reference with examples of best practices for the most common use cases for developing with DreamFace.
+You can start building your first app right away or get some background into DreamFace concepts and find out whats under the hood by visiting the :ref:`developer-guide-label`, a hands on reference with examples of best practices for the most common use cases for developing with DreamFace.

 Getting DreamFace